Kharec/blockchain-model/README.md

 # blockchain-model

-Simple model of a blockchain in Python
+This repository is the home of a simple blockchain proof of concept written in Python.

+Also, I wrote an article on this, but in french.

+You can read it here (link to come).